spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 We encourage using AWS Key Management Service (KMS) to provide envelope encryption of Kubernetes secrets stored in Amazon Elastic Kubernetes Service (EKS) clusters.
 This encryption is a defense-in-depth security strategy to protect sensitive data such as passwords, docker registry credentials, and Transport Layer Security (TLS) keys stored as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

+Palette provides an **Enable encryption** option, which is only available during the cluster creation process.
 You can enable secrets encryption when you create an EKS cluster by toggling the **Enable encryption** button and providing the Amazon Resource Name (ARN) of the KMS key.
 The **Enable encryption** option is available on the cluster creation wizard's **Cluster Config** page for EKS.

 ### Prerequisites